cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/brokers/DatacenterBrokerAbstract.rst

    Processes the end of execution of a given cloudlet inside a Vm.

-   :param ev: The cloudlet that has just finished to execute
+   :param ev: the cloudlet that has just finished to execute and was returned to the broker

 processDatacenterListRequest
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^